Last Updated on May 20, 2025 by

 6) Fats and oils.

 Along with finger foods, food should be prepared and served semi-solid.
-The meals on the baby’s plate should be different in terms of color and texture.
+The messages on the plate for baby’s meals must be in checks and texture.

 Finger Foods: